- About us

 Drought Assistance Concessional Loans

 The loans will be delivered as part of the Farm Business Concessional Loan Scheme.
-Under the scheme the Australian Government has provided Tasmania with a total of $15 million for the provision of both the Dairy Recovery Concessional Loans and Drought Assistance Concessional Loans.
+Under the scheme the Australian Government has provided Tasmania with a total of $10 million for the provision of Dairy Recovery Concessional Loans, Drought Assistance Concessional Loans and Business Improvement Concessional Loan.

 Loans up to a maximum value of $1 million are available.
 The Department of State Growth/Tasmania Development and Resources will assess and decide if applications are eligible through a non‑competitive first-come first-served selection process.